natecraddock/website/content/blog/a-more-consistent-language-zig.md

 }
 ```

-This only scratches the surface of Zig's consistent developer experience.
 Looking only at the syntax for declaring types, Zig shows how a simple concept
 used consistently reduces the surface area of a programming language.
 Once you
 understand how to declare a struct and define a function, you can easily create